top of page

 Mitchell Manlapig, conductor

-Beyond his studies at TCU, Manlapig is the assistant conductor of the Fort Worth Youth Orchestra and the Fort Worth Medical Orchestra, where he also serves as operational director.
-He holds a conducting fellowship with the Fort Worth Symphony Orchestra and was recently assistant conductor to Miguel Harth-Bedoya during Fort Worth Opera’s 2024 production of La bohéme.
-In 2024 he was also recognized as a National Finalist: Honorable Mention by the American Prize in Conducting.
+An advocate for community engagement through music, Dr. Manlapig has held numerous leadership roles, including Assistant Conductor of both the Fort Worth Youth Orchestra and the Fort Worth Medical Orchestra, where he also serves as Operational Director.
+He was recently awarded a conducting fellowship with the Fort Worth Symphony Orchestra and served as Assistant Conductor for Fort Worth Opera’s 2024 production of La bohème, under the direction of Miguel Harth-Bedoya.
+In the same year, he was named a National Finalist (Honorable Mention) by The American Prize in Conducting and conducted the TCU Symphony in a featured performance at the Texas Music Educators Association (TMEA) convention.

-During his undergraduate study at Oklahoma Baptist University, Manlapig served as assistant conductor for the OBU/Shawnee Community Orchestra.
-He additionally garnered conducting appearances with wind ensembles, chamber groups, choirs, and was conductor for OBU's production of Mozart's Die Zauberflöte in 2020.
-As an acclaimed pianist, Manlapig is a two-time winner of OBU's annual Concerto-Aria competition and member of the prestigious Pi Kappa Lambda music honor society.
-Upon graduating with a B.M.A. in Piano performance in 2020, Manlapig received both the Outstanding Senior in the Division of Music and the W.P.
-Blake Award, the highest honor bestowed by the university.
+His undergraduate studies were completed at Oklahoma Baptist University, where he was assistant conductor of the OBU/Shawnee Community Orchestra and conducted wind ensembles, chamber ensembles, choirs, and a fully staged production of Mozart’s Die Zauberflöte in 2020.
+He is a two-time winner of OBU’s annual Concerto-Aria Competition and a member of Pi Kappa Lambda, the national music honor society.
+He was also awarded OBU’s Outstanding Senior in the Division of Music and the W.P.
+Blake Award, the university’s highest undergraduate honor.

-Manlapig has studied conducting with Dr. Germán Gutiérrez, Dr. Christopher Aspaas, Dr. Jun Kim, Dr. John Climer, Dr. Teresa Purcell, and Dr. Christopher Matthews.
+Dr. Manlapig has studied conducting with distinguished mentors, including Dr. Germán Gutiérrez, Dr. Christopher Aspaas, Dr. Jun Kim, Dr. John Climer, Dr. Teresa Purcell, and Dr. Christopher Matthews.
 He has studied piano with Elena Abend, Dr. Michael Dean, and Kaye Shields.